crocodile2u/imgproxy-php/README.md

  * Enlarge: _0_ (do not enlarge images)

  Please refer to imgproxy docs for parameter descriptions and possible values.

+# Imgproxy PRO features

+Certain features of Imgproxy are only available in the PRO version.
+Please refer to the docs https://docs.imgproxy.net/generating_the_url_advanced and make notice of the `PRO` label on certain processing options. **Using those options on a regular (non-PRO) instance of Imgproxy will result in "Invalid URL" response**.

 # Testing in "real life"